Be a responsible traveler – 5 ideas to preserve the oceans

 Don’t shop for souvenirs that exploit marine life

 Everyone wants pretty souvenirs like corals when you tell them that you are visiting a picturesque beach.
 Before you buy such gifts, consider this fact that it takes over 10,000 years for a coral reef to form from a bunch of larvae.
 Every chunk of coral that is up for sale in beachside souvenir shops became what it is after several years, but was destroyed in a matter of time.
 Avoid buying marine life like corals and shark accessories as they end up harming the marine ecosystem.

-Implement the tips that are mentioned above on your next outing to a beach.
+Implement the tips that are mentioned above on your next outing to a beach and be a responsible traveler.
 The environment and the sea life will thank you in their own way.

 A day dreamer by nature and writer by choice, Ratna is a movie buff and has an undying penchant for food.
 She is an avid reader and a dog lover.
 Her ultimate dream is to travel places and own a house in a secluded country like Bhutan.